ricsanfre/pi-cluster/docs/_docs/monitoring.md

 - Install Node metrics exporter

-  Instead of installed Prometheus Node Exporter, fluentbit built-in similar functionallity can be used.
+  Instead of installing Prometheus Node Exporter, fluentbit built-in similar functionallity can be used.

   Fluentbit's [node-exporter-metric](https://docs.fluentbit.io/manual/pipeline/inputs/node-exporter-metrics) and [prometheus-exporter](https://docs.fluentbit.io/manual/pipeline/outputs/prometheus-exporter) plugins can be configured to expose `gateway` metrics that can be scraped by Prometheus.